axtcsq/IDAssignment1/README.md

 # Assignment 1
 The user audience for this website is catered to employers who would like to have a look at my portfolio.
-The purpose of this website is to create a portfolio about me, such that the employer have a better idea about me, and for me to showcase it to my employer.
+The purpose of this website is to create a portfolio about me, such that the employer has a better idea about me, and for me to showcase it to my employer.
 After navigating through my website, one should have a better idea about me.

 ## Table of Contents
 * [Design Process](https://github.com/axtcsq/assignment1#design-process)